RCN-ECS/CnGV/notebook/20191120_MA_CoGVvsCnGV.md

 This begs the question:
 **When phenotypes from G1E1 and G2E2 do not perfectly match, how different must the phenotypes (G1E1 vs. G2E2) be in order to flip from negative to positive covariance?**

 Answering this question may allow us to predict when significant covariance is occurring in nature.
-To answer this question, we can use power analysis (7 months later she gets it). <<pause while I run some power analyses>>
+Additionally, since the magnitude of GxE is also related to the strength of covariance (see the triangle plot above), at what point does a GxE interaction weaken the ability to detect covariance?
+To answer these questions, we can use simulations and power analysis (7 months later she gets it). <pause while I run some analyses>